jhudsl/OTTR_Template/getting_started.md

 To add a new reference source, add to the `book.bib` file, keeping your new entry in alphabetical order.

 For articles (or anything with a DOI), go to [doi2bib.org](https://www.doi2bib.org/) to get a BibTex-formatted reference.

-Then copy and paste the reference to the `references.bib` file.
+Then copy and paste the reference to the `book.bib` file.

+You can also use programs like Zotero or Endnote to export a .bib file and either combine with the `book.bib` or manage your references from there.

 Other sources can be added using this template:
 ```